thephpleague/factory-muffin/README.md

 ### Model Definitions

 You can define model factories using the `define` function.
 You may call it like this: `$fm->define('Fully\Qualifed\ModelName')->addDefinitions('foo', 'bar')`, where `foo` is the name of the attribute you want set on your model, and `bar` describes how you wish to generate the attribute.
-You may also define multiple attributes at once like this: `$fm->define('Fully\Qualifed\ModelName')->setDefinitions('foo', 'bar')`.
+You may also define multiple attributes at once like this: `$fm->define('Fully\Qualifed\ModelName')->setDefinitions(['foo' => 'bar'])`.
 Note that both functions append to the internal attributes definition array rather than replacing it.
 Please see the generators section for more information on how this works.

 You can also define multiple different model definitions for your models.
 You can do this by prefixing the model class name with your "group" followed by a colon.
 This results in you defining your model like this: `$fm->define('myGroup:Fully\Qualifed\ModelName')->addDefinitions('bar', 'baz')`.
 You don't have to entirely define your model here because we will first look for a definition without the group prefix, then apply your group definition on top of that definition, overriding attribute definitions where required.
 Note that if you want to use group prefixes, you *must* also create a definition without the group prefix as well.